SGR 0501+4516

 SGR 0501+4516 is a magnetar that is a soft gamma repeater (SGR).
-Currently, the phenomenons of SGRs and the related Anomalous X-ray pulsars (AXP) are explained as arising from magnetars.
+Currently, the phenomena of SGRs and the related anomalous X-ray pulsars (AXP) are explained as arising from magnetars.
 SGR 0501+4516 is located approximately 15,000 light years from Earth and has a magnetic field 100 trillion times stronger than the Earth's.

-SGR 0501+4516 is remarkable in that it has been the first SGR to have been discovered after ten years without SGR detections.
+SGR 0501+4516 is the first SGR to have been discovered after ten years without SGR detections.